DmtritPlesko/DmtritPlesko/README.md

 # About me
 - 4th year student of ASTU in the field of Information security of automated systems
 - I am a beginner Java developer with about a year of experience.
-I spent most of this time studying and practicing working with Java, based on educational projects.
+I spent most of this time studying and practicing working with Java, based on pet projects.

 <br>